mattbocosoft/presentation-xcode/source-editor.md

 It's important to learn how to take advantage of short-cuts like code completion and keyboard shortcuts in order to speed up your workflow.

+###Navigation
+Use the left and right arrows on the top left corner of the window to navigate